ALBA-Synchrotron/apg/README.md

 But still, those docs offer too much choice, so we wrote this *ALBA Packaging Guide* to describe the specific workflows and tools that have been chosen for packaging for ALBA.

-If some instruction in this document contradicts what you read in a more generic document, please contact someone from ctgensoft to check if this is a mistake on our procedures or a deliberate choice.
+If some instruction in this document contradicts what you read in a more generic document, please contact someone from CTGenSoft to check if this is a mistake on our procedures or a deliberate choice (also see the [CONTRIBUTING guide](CONTRIBUTING.md))

-Also, a set of practical examples have been documented.
+Also, a set of [practical examples](Appendix_2.md) have been documented.
 These are intended as very specific implementation examples of the *ALBA Packaging Guide* workflows, and should be used **together with the guide**.

 ## Workflows